wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Do to restrictions adopted both by browser vendors and Youtube this plugin can't work on touch devices.

-= I would have an image on the background before the video starts and after the video end; how can I do? = The simples way is to add an image as background of the body via CSS.
+= I would have an image on the background before the video starts and after the video end; how can I do? = The simplest way is to add an image as background of the body via CSS.

 = I set the video quality to hd1080 but it doesn't display at this quality; why? = The video quality option is just a suggestion for the Youtube API; the video is served by Youtube with the quality that best fits the bandwidth and the display size according to that setting.